rtlabs-com/p-net/doc/abbreviations.rst

 Engineering tool
     A desktop program for configuring PLC.
 For example Siemens TIA portal.
 Parameterization
-    Write parameter values to all submodules
+    Write parameter values to all submodules.
+Parameterization is done via the Write and Control commands.
 Record data
    Data that can be accessed with acyclic Profinet Read and Write.
 Addressed by slot, subslot and index.